ReAlex1902/Titanic/README.md

-# README
+# Titanic suvival determination

+### Goal
-The goal of the project is to understand either the passenger of the Titanic will die or not.
-The dataset is here (https://www.kaggle.com/c/titanic/data)
+The goal of the project is to create the classifier which divide passengers of the Titanic on those who survived and who didn't.

-The Scikit Learn library is used in this project.

-Firstly, in Analysis.ipynb I'm analyzing the data I have.
-During the work I got that best methods I can use to determine the goal feature are Logistic Regression and Random Forest.
-Also, I concluded that scaling may be needed.

-Then in the main.ipynb I created models and fitted them.
-And as I expected, Logistic Regression worked perfect, Random Forest was just a little bit (1,6%) worse than Logistic Regression.
+### Data
+The data for this repository is available here (https://www.kaggle.com/c/titanic/data)

+### Scripts
+First, go to analysis.ipynb.
+There you may see the data analysis, useful plots and diagrams.
+Second, go to main.ipynb to see the model creating.

+All the comments and conclusions are in the files mentioned above.